jdrabble/flag-game/README.md

 ## Game Description/Objective

-Drag and drop each country flag onto the correct grid board square.
-The educational game includes all 254 country flags, plus the United Nations and European Union flags.
+Drag and drop each country flag onto the correct gameboard square.
+This desktop based educational game includes all 254 country flags, plus the United Nations and European Union flags.

 ## Game Rules/Getting Started